Allen Buchanan (Medal of Honor)

+Early life

+Allen Buchanan was born on December 22, 1876, in Evansville, Indiana.
+He was appointed to the United States Naval Academy on September 6, 1895.

+Career

+World War I

+Buchanan served with the destroyer force in World War I in Queenstown, Ireland.
+He commanded the USS Downes.
+He received the Navy Cross and the Medal of Honor.

 Medal of Honor citation

 Rank and organization: Lieutenant Commander, U.S. Navy.
 Born: 22 December 1876, Evansville, Ind.
 Accredited to: Indiana.
 G.O.
 No.: 177, 4 December 1915.
 Other Navy award: Navy Cross.